TheAlgorithms/JavaScript/README.md

 # start-here-guidelines
 Guidelines on how this open source community works.
 Most information is from the amazing https://opensource.guide/how-to-contribute/

-## 5 Step guide to ger started:
+## 5 Step guide to get started:
 **1**.
 Read the "Anatomy of an open source project" below.

 **2**.
 Find out about which projects you can join: https://docs.google.com/spreadsheets/d/1eeitBHvjnPbd2JPhCRyKp5hD5TuTSmUtE8F76ADzbmc/edit#gid=1851151825

 **3**.
-Sing up for a project you would like to contribute to: nd here you sign up https://drive.google.com/open?id=1CXkfqNtYlHitkGoCuXTjxtt6DP6qwmZ1YWSyynr2AL0
+Sing up for a project you would like to contribute to and here you can sign up https://drive.google.com/open?id=1CXkfqNtYlHitkGoCuXTjxtt6DP6qwmZ1YWSyynr2AL0

 **4**.
 Make your first Pull Request (Free how-to tutorial at http://makeapullrequest.com/), by adding your name to the CONTRIBUTORS.md file in the start-here-guidelines project.
 (You can also use this walkthrough as a reference: https://github.com/Roshanjossey/first-contributions)